-Russian defense minister makes first public appearance since mercenary revolt demanded his ouster
+Russian defense minister makes first public appearance since mercenary revolt as uncertainty swirls

 It was unclear what would ultimately happen to Prigozhin and his forces.
 Few details of the deal were released either by the Kremlin or Belarusian President Alexander Lukashenko, who brokered it.
 Prigozhin’s whereabouts have been unclear since he drove out of Rostov-on-Don in an SUV Saturday.

-Before starting the revolt, Prigozhin had blasted Shoigu and General Staff chief Gen. Valery Gerasimov with expletive-ridden insults for months, attacking them for failing to provide his troops with enough ammunition during the battle for Bakhmut, the war’s longest and bloodiest battle.
+Before starting the revolt, Prigozhin had blasted Shoigu and army chief Gerasimov with expletive-ridden insults for months, attacking them for failing to provide his troops with enough ammunition during the battle for Bakhmut, the war’s longest and bloodiest battle.

 Putin stood back from the rift, and Shoigu and Gerasimov remained mum, possibly reflecting uncertainty about Putin’s support.
 Observers said that by failing to end the feud Putin had encouraged Prigozhin to dramatically up the stakes.